 Monday – Friday, 9:30am – 3:30 pm (20 sessions)

 $2,300 for the first registration

-$2,070 for the second registration in the family, Purchase College employees and alumni, and early registrations (received by May 10, 2019)
+$2,070 for the second registration in the family, Purchase College employees and alumni, and early registrations (paid in full by May 6, 2022)